onyx-lang/onyx-book/src/types/structures.md

 ```

 ## Sub-Type Polymorphism
-Onyx supports sub-type polymorphism, which enable a safe and automatic conversion between pointer types `B` to `A` if the following conditions are met:
+Onyx supports sub-type polymorphism, which enable a safe and automatic conversion between pointer types `&B` to `&A` if the following conditions are met:
 1. The first member of `B` is of type `A`.
 2. The first member of `B` is used.
 ```onyx